macccorehenni/ten-stories/Main Story/The College of the Unheard Prologue.md

 "Iris?
 Giv?"
 Yae looked confused, but then remembered— Minden wanted her dead.

-Enraged and having the upper hand, Ildren struck with his barbed tail against Minden.
+Enraged and having the upper hand, Ilven struck with his barbed tail against Minden.
 They fell, but only just long enough for Iris and Emmersun to move out of harm's way.
 Their target lost, Minden moved over to attack Yae, who immediately wielded and threw a stone at them, knocking them off balance long enough for Yaereene to wield again.
 Before she could fully heave the light (she was struggling, as it was a bit out of her power's range), she was swept off her feet by Tarim— who looked to have been forced by his faction leader to wield.

 Luckily for her, Ammareth slowed her fall and allowed Yaereene to finish her wielding and knock down Minden, but they got up.

 No matter what they tried, the Misfits and Loud Ones could not knock Minden down.
-But suddenly, Ildren cried out in joy as his handler woke up, only to channel through him to cast a lightning bolt that finally did knock down the miscreant.
+But suddenly, Ilven cried out in joy as his handler woke up, only to channel through him to cast a lightning bolt that finally did knock down the miscreant.

 Yae was then able to pick back up the stone and throw it at their bloodied body, dealing the final blow and killing them.
 Anna was alive, but didn't look well.
 The poison didn't work, or did it?
 Regardless, the show had to go on.